 During the second quarter of 2018, McDonald’s missed its same-store sales estimates, a key factor in calculating restaurant sales, for the first time in at least two years, according to Reuters.
 The decline sent its stock shares down as much as 2.3 percent.
 When McDonald’s introduced its all-day breakfast back in 2015 the move helped some, but the company reported in its 2018 second-quarter earnings call that its U.S. breakfast category is weak, still underperforming like it did in the first quarter of 2018.

-To compete with fast-casual restaurants like Chipotle, which have changed the food landscape in America by offering better-quality food without sacrificing speed and convenience, McDonald’s introduced fresh beef quarter-pounder burgers, which it began rolling out last March.
-This initiative is just one more step McDonald’s is taking to remain relevant in the fiercely competitive fast-food sector.
-It also has a $6 billion makeover planned.
+To compete with fast-casual restaurants like Chipotle, which have changed the food landscape in America by offering better-quality food without sacrificing speed and convenience, McDonald’s made two big, health-conscious moves last year.
+It introduced fresh-beef Quarter Pounders into a majority of its U.S. locations and removed cheeseburgers and chocolate milk from its Happy Meals.
+These initiatives are just a few small steps McDonald’s is taking to remain relevant in the fiercely competitive fast-food sector.

 In 1886, Atlanta pharmacist Dr. John S. Pemberton created a flavored syrup to mix with soda water and started selling the concoction for 5 cents a glass.
 It was his partner, Frank Robinson, who named the beverage and wrote “Coca-Cola” on the labels in the now legendary script.
 Today, nearly 2 billion people around the world drink Coca-Colas every day.